kubermatic/kubeone/README.md

 ```

 The installation script downloads the release archive from GitHub, installs the
-KubeOne binary in your `/usr/local/bin` directory and unpacks the example
+KubeOne binary in your `/usr/local/bin` directory, and unpacks the example
-Terraform configs in your current working directory.
+Terraform configs, addons, and helper scripts in your current working
+directory.

 For other installation methods, check the
 [Getting KubeOne guide][docs-install] on our documentation website.